MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/offering-FedRAMP.md

 Yes.
 You may use the certifications of Microsoft cloud services as the foundation for any program or initiative that requires an ATO from a federal government agency.
 However, you need to achieve your own authorizations for components outside these services.

-## Use Microsoft Compliance Score to assess your risk
+## Use Microsoft Compliance Manager to assess your risk

-[Microsoft Compliance Score](compliance-score.md) is a preview feature in the [Microsoft 365 compliance center](microsoft-365-compliance-center.md) to help you understand your organization’s compliance posture and take actions to help reduce risks.
-After [setting up Compliance Score](compliance-score-setup.md), select the pre-configured [FedRAMP template](https://go.microsoft.com/fwlink/?linkid=2118102) from the **Template** drop-down menu to help your organization meet the requirements for this regulation.
+[Microsoft Compliance Manager](compliance-manager.md) is a feature in the [Microsoft 365 compliance center](microsoft-365-compliance-center.md) to help you understand your organization's compliance posture and take actions to help reduce risks.
+Compliance Manager offers a premium template for building an assessment for this regulation.
+Find the template in the **assessment templates** page in Compliance Manager.
+Learn how to [build assessments in Compliance Manager](compliance-manager-assessments.md).

 ## Resources